ARM Guanajuato (C-07): Present day

 In 2007, the Guanajuato was opened to the public as the Museo Naval Interactivo Cañonero Guanajuato C-07 (Naval Interactive Museum Cañonero Guanajuato C-07), the first floating museum of Veracruz and Latin America.
 The museum included 16 different exhibits, presenting how the ship looked and worked during the 1920s and 1930s.

 Lack of maintenance and a possible sinking of the Guanajuato led to the closing of the museum and the beginning of a maintenance project of the gunboat.
 Among the proposed repairs were the installation of concrete base that would settle the Guanajuato in the river, rather than floating in the shore.
 The maintenance came to a halt due to the COVID-19 pandemic.

+According to reports, the ship, in worsening condition, was scrapped beginning in May 2023.